-Methods of Instruction (face-to-face and online)
+Methods of Instruction (online)

+- Written assignments

-- Discussion boards
+- Discussion board

-- Recorded lectures

 - Assigned textbook readings

-- Quizzes

-- PowerPoint presentation
+- Website readings

 - Self-reflection/Peer review

 - Students are expected to be "active learners."
 It is a basic assumption of the instructor that students will be involved (beyond the materials and lectures presented in the course) in discovering, processing, and applying the course information using peer-reviewed journal articles, researching additional information and examples on the Internet, and discussing course material and clinical experiences with their peers.